cwsimmons/esdi_interface/readme.md

 ### Todo:
 * Read the defect table
-* Change the Xilinx DMA to operate in its full featured mode.
-This should allow it to operate much much faster.
 * Add support for more formats.
+* Make sector timings more dynamic/adaptive.
+At the very least it needs to consider the drive's data rate.
+* Figure out an abstracted way to handle relocated sectors.

 ## License